Belgium Cycle - Bruges to Brussels

 • Luggage transfer

-Includes pannier, helmet, repair kit, and lock.
-E-bikes are available for an additional supplement.
+A hybrid rental bike with helmet, pannier, repair kit, and lock is included.
+E-bikes are available for a supplement.

 • Tourist tax